Pealie/thin-pod-logger/README.md

 > On Windows, no firewall changes are normally required because the host initiates the outbound TCP connection.

+Notes

+Keep AEM BATT− ↔ Pico GND common.

+With 1M/660k and 100 nF at the node, start-up blips are normal; the Pico script discards the first few samples and waits SETTLE_S.

+Calibrate by updating R_TOP/R_BOTTOM, ADC_REF, or CAL_GAIN.

 ---

 ## Calibration (optional but recommended)